beshu-tech/readonlyrest-docs/elasticsearch.md

 ```

 #### Caching
 Too many calls made by ROR to our LDAP service can sometimes be problematic (eg. when one LDAP connector is used in many rules).
 The problem can be simply solved by using caching functionality.
 Caching can be configured per LDAP connector or per LDAP rule (see [`ldap_auth`](#ldap_auth), [`ldap_authentication`](#ldap_authentication), [`ldap_authorization`](#ldap_authorization) rules).
-By default cache is diabled.
+By default cache is disabled.
 We can enabled it by set `cache_ttl` > `0 sec`.
 In the cache will be stored only results of successful requests - info about authentication result and/or returned LDAP groups for the given credentials.
 When LDAP connector level cache is used any rule that use the connector can take advantage of cached results.
 When we configure `cache_ttl` at LDAP rule level, the results of LDAP calls made by the rule will be stored in cache.
 Other LDAP rules won't have access to this cache.

 #### Circuit Breaker
 The LDAP connector is equipped by default with a circuit breaker functionality.
 The circuit breaker can disable the connector from sending new requests to the server when it doesn't respond properly.
 After receiving a configurable number of failed responses in a row, the circuit breaker feature disables sending any new requests by terminating them immediately with an exception.
 After a configurable amount of time, the circuit breaker feature allows one request to pass again.
 If it succeeds, the connector goes back to normal operation.
 If not, a test request is sent again after a configurable amount of time.
 A general description of the concept could be found on [wiki](https://en.wikipedia.org/wiki/Circuit_breaker_design_pattern) and more about specific implementation could be found in [library documentation](https://monix.io/docs/current/catnap/circuit-breaker.html).